 2026 World Cup: 5 Big Wins Nigeria Will Enjoy if FIFA Overturns DR Congo Result

-- A favourable ruling by FIFA could reopen Nigeria’s path to the 2026 FIFA World Cup
+- A favourable ruling by FIFA could reopen Nigeria’s path to the 2026 FIFA World Cup, with several positive spinoffs

 - It would boost confidence in the Super Eagles and validate the Nigeria Football Federation’s stance on player eligibility

-- The decision could strengthen Nigeria’s voice in future international football disputes
+- The decision by the global sporting body could strengthen Nigeria’s voice in future international football disputes

-All eyes are on FIFA as it prepares to rule on Nigeria’s petition over its disputed World Cup playoff defeat against DR Congo.
+All eyes are on FIFA as it prepares to rule on Nigeria’s petition over its disputed 2026 FIFA World Cup playoff defeat against DR Congo.

-For the Super Eagles, the decision could mean the difference between another painful exit and a dramatic return to the qualification race for the 2026 FIFA World Cup.
+For the Super Eagles, the decision could mean the difference between another painful exit and a dramatic return to the qualification race.

 Source: Getty Images

-According to Afrik-Foot, the Super Eagles’ hopes of qualifying for the 2026 FIFA World Cup appear good, as the world football governing body FIFA reportedly prepares to deliver a high-stakes ruling on Monday, February 16, on Nigeria’s eligibility protest against DR Congo.
+According to Afrik-Foot, Nigeria's hopes of qualifying for the 2026 World Cup appear good, as the world football governing body is reportedly preparing to deliver a high-stakes ruling on Monday, February 16.

-Beyond the pitch, a favourable verdict would carry huge implications for Nigerian football, boosting morale and potentially unlocking financial and reputational gains.
+Beyond the pitch, a favourable verdict on the petition against the result would bear major implications for Nigerian football, boosting morale and potentially unlocking financial and reputational gains.

-Meanwhile, DR Congo are fighting hard to ensure FIFA's verdict favours them ahead of Nigeria.
+Meanwhile, DR Congo is fighting hard to ensure FIFA's verdict favours them ahead of Nigeria.

 Here are the key benefits Nigeria stands to enjoy if FIFA rules in its favour.